|Home Catalog FAQ||Log In|

 How could we not publish such kind words?
 If you'd like to send us your comments (good or bad, though we hope they're all good), just click the Feedback link on the cover of your copy of the ebook.
 Be sure to let us know if we can publish your comment.
 Thanks!

-November 12, 2012 -- An update to this ebook exists in the form of a new edition that covers not only the iPad, but also the iPhone and iPod touch.
+November 24, 2014 -- An update to this ebook exists in the form of a new edition that covers not only the iPad, but also the iPhone and iPod touch.
 This newer ebook is called Take Control of Networking & Security in iOS 6.
+And, now that iOS 8 is available it seems that Take Control will not be updating this title again, at least not with Glenn and in this general style and format.
+However, we have passed the manuscript over to Glenn, so he may revive it in some interesting new form!

 —Tonya J Engst